IntaSend/intasend-woocommerce/readme.txt

 = How do I start using IntaSend for Payment Collection? =

-1. Add the plugin "IntaSend Payment for Woocomerce" to your site.
+1. Add the plugin "IntaSend Payment for WooCommerce" to your site.
 2. Create account at [IntaSend Payment Gateway](https://intasend.com) to get generate API keys.
 3. Add the API keys to your plugin under wp-admin.
 4. Publish and start accepting Card and Mobile payments.